billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 positives.
 False positives not only drain time and resources, but can also distract teams from real incidents.

-With the help of the incident management, BERT(Bidirectional Encoder Representations from Transformers) {{BERT}} classifier can be adopted to analyses the suspicious activity and understands the significance of the gathered data (through both facts and inferences) and help
+With the help of the network incident management, BERT(Bidirectional Encoder Representations from Transformers) {{BERT}} classifier can be adopted to analyses the suspicious activity and understands the significance of the gathered data (through both facts and inferences) and help